-(Unlike my normal reviews, which get pretty spoiler heavy, I shall restrain myself.
-This is a film I really want people to see.
-Being a tiny film, it’s all too easy for it to fly under people’s radar.
-I’ll not … Continue reading
+(Unlike my normal reviews, which get pretty spoiler heavy, I shall on this occassion restrain myself as this is a film I really want people to see!
+Being a tiny film, it’s all too easy for it to fly under … Continue reading

 WARNING: Thar be spoliers!
 Guillermo del Toro has been one of my favourite filmmakers for a long time.
 He brings a wide range of influences into his work, drawing deep from culture high and low.
 Well versed in art, mythology, history, … Continue reading

 Yes, time does indeed fly.
 The same cannot be said about my writing, which (productivity wise) has been blessed with all the aeronautical grace of a slab of lead.
 Surrounded by bastard grade, extra heavy concrete… So it’s March and … Continue reading

 Long before I settled on Strange Tea, I kept a list of potential monikers for my production company.
 A very long list.
 I remember it used to be blu-tac’d to my wall, a constant reminder of my lack of inertia … Continue reading

 Recently, I’ve shot, edited and delivered my first narrative short film, a sci-fi comedy called KERNEL PANIC.
 Overall, the response has been positive.
 Most people found it rather funny and (for a low budget short) well executed.
 It’s enjoyed a … Continue reading